How To Get Started

 Your car and equipment must be safety checked before you can train or race.

-Safety equipment required: Helmet, designed specifically for auto racing (SA designation) that meet or exceeds the 2000 or better Snell Foundation or SFI Foundation 24.1 youth spec helmet, Firesuit SFI 3.2A or better, neck coller or Hans device, gloves, arm restraints & raceceiver.
+Safety equipment required: Helmet, designed specifically for auto racing (SA designation) that meet or exceeds the 2015 or better Snell Foundation or SFI Foundation 24.1 youth spec helmet, Firesuit SFI 3.2A or better, neck coller or Hans device, gloves, arm restraints & raceceiver.
 All items must be SFI rated.
 Shoes do not have to be racing shoes.
 You can wear tennis shoes or wrestling shoes.

-ROOKIE HANDBOOK
+ROOKIE HANDBOOK LINK

 1. The Rookie program is divided into two phases: